openmobilityfoundation/mobility-data-specification/provider/README.md

 > Note: As a result of this definition, consumers should query the [trips endpoint](#trips) to infer when vehicles enter or leave the municipality boundary.

+Different status changes on the same device must have different `event_time` values.
+The (`event_time`, `device_id`) pair can be seen as a unique identifier for any given status change.

 Endpoint: `/status_changes`
 Method: `GET`
 Schema: [`status_changes` schema][sc-schema]